A Fair Deal for Milwaukee

 Wauwatosa Public Library

-With County Supervisor James "Luigi" Schmitt, County Supervisor Eddie Cullen, and Chairman Lipscomb
+With County Supervisor James "Luigi" Schmitt, and County Supervisor Eddie Cullen, and Chairman Lipscomb.

 Kozy Community Center